 - Most of the unglazed vitrified clay pipes are stoneware.

-- Stoneware ceramic panels are used for flooring tiles, cladding panels for facades.
+- Stoneware ceramic panels are used for flooring tiles and cladding panels for facades.
 Also as casual dinnerware, cookware, and sculpture.

 Porcelain and China

 Porcelain is the highest grade of ceramics and is made of feldspar (crystals) and white clay (kaolin).
 It is fired at high temperatures, causing it to vitrify and become waterproof even if chipped.
 It is a very hard, white, translucent, and high-quality material that resists chipping.